-A minus symbol or a horizontal line is a symbol used as an indication for a decrease, remove, move up, or zoom out on software programs and hardware devices.
-In Microsoft Windows, the minus or underscore is also shown in the top-right side of a window to represent the minimize feature.
+A minus symbol or a horizontal line indicates a decrease, remove, move up, or zoom out on software programs and hardware devices.
+In Microsoft Windows, the minus or underscore is also shown on the top-right side of a window to represent the minimize feature.

 When should I hyphenate words?

-Hyphens are used in some compound words (connected words) as a way to make the word easier to read as well as help clarify words that are used together.
-For examples to-do, merry-go-round, high-risk, T-shirt, and sixty-six are all words with hyphens.
-Below are some of the most common rules of hyphenation.
-Keep in mind many rules only apply in certain circumstances and that this list of rules is far from complete.
+Hyphens are used in some compound words (connected words) to make the word easier to read and help clarify words used together.
+For example, "to-do," "merry-go-round," "high-risk," "T-shirt," and "sixty-six" are all words with hyphens.
+Below are rules of hyphenation.
+Keep in mind many rules only apply in certain circumstances.

 - Hyphenate two or more words that act as a new word or has a new meaning when connected.
 For example, "know-how" has a different meaning than "know" and "how."